Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

 \section{Introduction}

 Parkinson’s disease (PD) is the second most common neurodegenerative disorder with more than 10 million people affected in the world.
 Disease manifestations are heterogeneous and their evolution varies between patients, dividing them in different subtypes and stages~\cite{bloem_parkinsons_2021}.
-Identification of these stages or subtypes is essential for clinical trials as well as for clinical practice to track the disease progression, however, there is currently no established biomarker of disease severity or progression~\cite{gwinn_parkinsons_2017, mitchell_emerging_2021}.
+Identification of these stages is essential for clinical trials as well as for clinical practice to track the disease progression.
+However, there is currently no established biomarker of disease severity or progression~\cite{gwinn_parkinsons_2017, mitchell_emerging_2021}.

 Neuroimaging techniques are able to capture rich and descriptive information about brain structure and functional architecture non-invasively.
 In conjunction with computational algorithms based on pattern recognition and machine learning, neuroimaging measures began to emerge as candidate PD biomarkers in the past few years.
 Among other imaging modalities, functional Magnetic Resonance Imaging (fMRI), which estimates the blood oxygenation level-dependent (BOLD) effect to represent neural activity, showed a high potential in identifying specific biomarkers related to PD and its progression~\cite{hou_magnetic_2022}.
-While disease phenotypes are heterogeneous, neuronal dysfunction patterns were shown to be highly replicable between patients~\cite{warren_molecular_2013}.
+While disease phenotypes are heterogeneous, neuronal dysfunction patterns were shown to be highly replicable between patients.
+In~\cite{warren_molecular_2013}, {authors showed that while the location of the dysfunction within brain networks might vary between individuals, the progression of this dysfunction over time, associated with the progression of the disease itself, was shown to be highly similar between individuals.}